FREE SHIPPING on orders of $85 or more

 Medieval scribes and church officials spelled the names as they sounded, so a name was often spelled many different ways during the lifetime of a single person.
 The investigation of the origin of the name Sarris revealed many spelling variations including Sarsefield, Sarnesfield, Sarsfield, Sharisfield, Sarisfield, Sarisfell, Sarsfell, Sarnesfell and many more.

 First found in County Cork (Irish: Corcaigh) the ancient Kingdom of Deis Muin (Desmond), located on the southwest coast of Ireland in the province of Munster, where they were granted lands by Strongbow, Earl of Pembroke, for their assistance in the invasion of Ireland in 1172.
+Another reference claims "the first of the family of Sarsfield who settled in Ireland is said to have been Thomas de Sarsfield. ' chief banner-bearer' to King Henry II., AD 1172."

 This web page shows only a small excerpt of our Sarris research.
 Another 283 words (20 lines of text) covering the years 1172, 1300, 1636, 1701, 1528, 1598, 1570, 1636, 1648, 1687, 1701, 1660 and 1693 are included under the topic Early Sarris History in all our PDF Extended History products.